PDFAtauchi/port_container_tracking_backend/README.md

     1. Frontend:
         1. Options available: (React, Angular, Vue.js)
         1. Based on a Google research all of them are good options to develop the frontend app ([comparative](https://www.browserstack.com/guide/angular-vs-react-vs-vue)).
-        2. Based on my preferences, I will use React (Next.js).
+        2. Based on my preferences, I will use ReactJs.
     1. Database:
         1. Options available: (PostgreSQl, Oracle, SQL Server)
         2. I can choose PostgreSQl or Oracle based on the compatibility with the backend language and DB decisions for the